Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Introduction

 In order to define the invariants for manifolds which are not strongly semi-positive, one needs to use a more sophisticated method to prove the moduli space defines a homology class.
 With Kuranishi structures, one can similarly define real and bordered maps using real multi-sections and doubling the bordered map to a real one, respectively; in this way, the involution~$g$ does not have fixed points and the new Kuranishi space defines a homology class when it is orientable.
 Lemma \ref{lem_orm} implies that for \hbox{$\tau$-orientable} manifolds the tangent bundle of the Kuranishi space, as defined in~\cite{FOOO}, is orientable if there are no boundary marked points, and thus the image of the moduli space defines a homology class with $\Q$-coefficients.
 If there are boundary marked points, however, we cannot argue that the stratum $U$ is still avoided.
 The approach of~\cite{IP2}, which stabilizes all domains, is expected to remove this restriction. \\

 The paper is organized as follows.
 We describe the basic moduli spaces used in the paper in Section~\ref{transv_sec} and construct the new moduli space $\M_{k,l+1}(M,A)$ in Section~\ref{sec:constr}.
 Theorem~\ref{nb} is proved in Section~\ref{sec_rmiso}.
-In Section \ref{sec_rsc}, we compute the relative sign of the map~$g$ and obtain Theorem \ref{cor_dmor}.
+In Section \ref{sec_rsc}, we compute the relative sign of the map~$g$ and obtain Proposition \ref{cor_dmor}.
 The results on the orientability of $\M_{k,l+1}(M,A)$, including the proofs of Theorem \ref{gc} and Theorem \ref{cor_rs}, are obtained in Section \ref{sec:or}.
 Section~\ref{sec_ogw} is devoted to the definition of the open Gromov-Witten invariants and the proofs of Theorems \ref{thm_ogw0} and \ref{thm_ogwk}.
-The dependence of the invariants on the choice of a $\tau$-orienting structure is also discussed in Section \ref{sec_ogw} .\\
+The dependence of the invariants on the choice of a $\tau$-orienting structure is also discussed in Section \ref{sec_ogw}.\\

 The present paper is based on a portion of the author's thesis work completed at Stanford University.
 The author would like to thank her advisor Eleny Ionel for her guidance and encouragement throughout the years.
-The author would also like to thank Aleksey Zinger for many helpful discussions and for suggesting Example \ref{ex_ntq} and Erwan Brugalle and Jake Solomon for the discussion on the refinements.
+The author would also like to thank Aleksey Zinger for many helpful discussions and for suggesting Example \ref{ex_ntq}, Erwan Brugall\'e, J\'anos Koll\'ar, and Jake Solomon for related discussions, and the referees for their valuable comments.